alongoldboim/foreman_theme/README.md

 This is a plugin that enables building a theme for Foreman.
-It knows to inject its assets before the core ones, so if it an asset with the same name exists both in core and in the plugin - plugin's one will be used.
+It knows to inject its assets before the core ones, so if an asset with the same name exists both in core and in the plugin the plugin's one will be used.
 This concept allows us to replace images, javascript files and css files completely.